jalanb/pysyte/README.rst

 dotsite
 =======

-Python modules often used in dotjab, and elsewhere
+Python modules often used from dotfiles

 Build status
 ------------